tadmccorkle/dotfiles/README.md

 # dotfiles by tad

 Dotfiles for my Windows and Ubuntu (WSL2) configurations.
-Requires PowerShell 7 or a bash shell.
+Requires PowerShell 7 or a Bash shell.
 PowerShell is assumed to be on Windows.

 ## requirements